mambax7/koins/docs/readme.txt

 Font

 Add an image with a height of 7px.
-Font image maps correspondence relation to _setupLettersImg method of Koins_Class_IconGenerator class.
+Font image maps correspondence relation to setupLettersImg method of Koins\IconGenerator class.